-The World Prison Brief is an online database providing free access to information on prisons and the use of imprisonment around the world.
-It is a unique resource, offering a foundation for evidence-based development of prison policy and practice globally.
+The World Prison Brief is an online database providing free access to information on prison systems around the world.
+It is a unique resource, which supports evidence-based development of prison policy and practice globally.

 The World Prison Brief is hosted by the Institute for Criminal Policy Research (ICPR), at Birkbeck, University of London.
 It was launched in 2000 using data compiled by Roy Walmsley, Director of the World Prison Brief.

-In addition to providing access to the World Prison Brief database, this website holds other publications by ICPR and its original host, the International Centre for Prison Studies (which was formed in 1997 and merged with ICPR in 2014).
-These include the World Prison Population List (and complementary lists on Female Imprisonment and Pretrial/Remand Imprisonment), the handbook on A Human Rights Approach to Prison Management, and bimonthly editions of the International Prison News Digests, and regular Covid-19 news updates.
+In addition to providing access to the World Prison Brief database, this website holds other publications by ICPR and its original host, the International Centre for Prison Studies (which merged with ICPR in 2014).
+These include the World Prison Population Lists, the handbook on A Human Rights Approach to Prison Management, and bimonthly International Prison News Digests, and regular Covid-19 news updates.
 See the International Prison Publications page.

 The latest World Prison Population List, published in December 2021, reports that there are likely to be well over 11 million prisoners worldwide.